SCAMPER

 Step 5: Modify

-Here, designers consider how they can modify or alter various aspects of the design to create a more impactful user experience.
-In the modify step, designers can alter the visual design, adjust the interaction flow or refine the information architecture to make it more effective or appealing.
+Here, designers think about how they can modify or alter various aspects of the design to make a more impactful user experience.
+In the modify step, designers can change the visual design, adjust the interaction flow or refine the information architecture to make it more effective or appealing.
 This could mean to change colors, shapes, sizes or even the overall structure of the design for a product or service.

-For instance, in a fitness tracking app, designers might modify the visual representation of progress if they incorporate gamification elements in the user interface (UI) design.
-These could be badges or rewards, to motivate and engage users.
+For instance, in a fitness tracking app, designers might modify the visual representation of progress if they work gamification elements into the user interface (UI) design.
+These could be badges or rewards—to motivate and engage users.

 Illustration showing the Modify part of SCAMPER.